dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 on the social graph, a gradient of power flow should clearly become visible, if a measure of social power can be measured.

 There are many mechanisms of influencing nearby social nodes, whether they are nearby physically or logically.
-The best leaders exemplify magnanimity, which is the virtue of virtues -- however,
+The best leaders exemplify magnanimity, which I've discussed at length in [Facets of Greatness](/posts/2016-05-12-facets-of-greatness-intro.html#aristotelian-ethics-a-brief-interlude).

 - magnanimity requires:
   - foresight, wisdom